Last updated on October 8th, 2024

 As a result, the narcissist feels vindicated in their denial, further entrenching their belief in their own innocence and perpetuating the cycle of abuse.

+The reinforcement of the narcissist’s denial can have profound effects on the victim.
 They feel invalidated, confused, and emotionally drained, eventually beginning to question their own memory, perception, and sanity.

 Recognizing and dealing with the troop of monkeys who fly around at the narcissist’s bidding is crucial when dealing with a narcissist.